top-gg/docs/content/index.md

 If you need some help or think you have spotted a problem with our API you can talk to us in our [`#topgg-api`](https://discord.com/channels/264445053596991498/412006692125933568) channel in our [discord server](https://discord.gg/EYHTgJX).

-In the server you can ask questions about our official API Libraries or general queries about the API.
+You can ask questions about our community-maintained API Libraries or general queries about the API in the server.